benmpeterson/ExerCize/README.md

 ```
 Now depending on the login information your home view and action options are modified, great!

-## Demo02 : User Workouts
+## User Workouts
 [demo](#user-workout)

 The next stage of this project was to be able to create a user and have them enter in Workouts which results in an estimated calories burned.
-Using this [study](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp).I am able to calucalte this for a set of activities using their formula
+Using this [study](https://www.hss.edu/conditions_burning-calories-with-exercise-calculating-estimated-energy-expenditure.asp) I am able to calucalte this for a set of activities using their formula

-**Energy expenditure (calories/minute) = .0175 x Activity (from table) x weight(in kilograms)**
+**Energy expenditure (calories/minute) = .0175 x Activity (from table) x weight (in kilograms)**

 1.To cacluate this for each user we must have them enter in their weight during registration.
 To do this I added the following to the RegisterViewModel